Hike among Istria’s stunningly serene land and seascapes

 The turbulent history of this part of Croatia is reflected in the wide variety of monuments, architectural styles, cuisine and even the language.
 But the strong Italian influence of nearby Venice is unmistakable throughout.
 The undulating hills and medieval hilltop villages are reminiscent of central Italy 30 years ago.
 Walk through small vineyards and olive groves and watch the early morning truffle hunters with their dogs as they sniff their way through the ancient oak forests.
 Stay in a variety of small friendly inns and hotels in well-preserved walled hamlets, where you can taste traditional local food and wine.

-You will stay in comfortable hotels in Motovun and Opatija, friendly ‘agriturizm’ (farmhouse) in Sovinjak, and a small B&B in Hum.
+You will stay in comfortable hotels in Motovun and Opatija, as well as a friendly ‘agriturizm’ (farmhouse) in Sovinjak.
 All accomodations are carefully selected because of their location, atmosphere and/or unique services.
 All rooms are en-suite.

 You can find below the standard hotels of this trip.
 If a hotel is fully booked, then we will book a similar one for you and inform you about the alternative booked.